 Luckily, you can change this whenever you are editing a post or page.
-In the editor, go to the right-sidebar, and look for the "Permalink" section:
+In the WordPress editor, go to the right-sidebar, and look for the "URL" section:

-Once found, click on it and then, in the drop-down that opens, customize your URL as you best see fit:
+Once found, click on it and then, in the pop-up that opens, customize your URL as you best see fit:

 The URLs will look more neatly by keeping them relatively short and by using lower case letters and dashes.

 Don't forget to publish or update the post or page after you've edited the URL, to apply the change.